-Live streaming has become a big part of my life.
-So much so that it’s actually a major part of my day job.
+Live streaming continues to be a big part of my life.
+I live stream multiple times per week as part of my job at Adobe.
 I stream live Adobe tutorials regularly to YouTube, Facebook, Twitter/Periscope, and now LinkedIn and Behance as well.
-Since this is what I do for a living I wanted to have high production values.
+Since this is what I do for a living I wanted to continue to improve my production values.

-Therefore I setup a dedicated live streaming studio in my home.
+I have been tweeking my dedicated live streaming studio since 2016.
 Being a photographer I’ve setup a few photography studios and no matter how you equip your studio you can always find more gear that you want and ways to improve it.
 I’ve been building out this live streaming studio since May 2016.
 I have everything I “need” to do my streams, but I’m always looking out for ways to improve upon what I have or make it easier to do my streams.

 Like a photography studio, your streaming setup can be very basic or very elaborate

-If someone asked me what they needed for a photography studio I would say: you need a camera and a dependable light source that you can replicate on demand.
+If someone asked me what they needed for a photography studio I would say: you need a good camera and a dependable light source that you can replicate on demand.
 Those are the minimum requirements to a photography studio.
 From there it’s a matter of adding the things you want/need to allow you to take better pictures or work more efficiently.

 I don’t have a staff or crew

 Since I’m usually doing my streams solo that means that I have to have all the controls within arms reach.
 I have to start and stop my own streams.
-I do my own switching.
-This means not only being the on camera talent, but also being the camera operator and control room operator.
+I do my own switching between cameras/scenes.
+This means not only being the on-camera talent but also being the camera operator and control room operator.
 If you have an assistant then your setup can be more spread out.
-Using the keyboards and mice above I control three different computers (1 Mac, 2 PCs).
-I explain their purposes in a moment now and the rest of my setup now…
+One of my newest additions is the Elgato Stream Deck.
+This has been a lifesaver for “visually” switching.
+It’s a lifesaver!

 What’s in my Live Streaming Studio and why?